BeyondTrust - Secure Remote Access and Privileged Access Management

 Extend Identity-First Security to DevOps & Modern Application Environments

-BeyondTrust converges privileged access management (PAM), secrets management, and threat detection and response all within our unified Pathfinder Platform to ensure machine identities—such as those used by containers, cloud workloads, service accounts, and AI agents—are actively managed and secured alongside human ones.
+BeyondTrust converges privilege-centric identity security, including privileged access management (PAM), secrets management, and threat detection and response—all within our unified Pathfinder Platform.
+With Pathfinder, you can ensure machine identities—such as those used by containers, cloud workloads, service accounts, and AI agents—are actively managed and secured alongside human ones.

 Machine Identity Management Use Cases